leigao97/leigao97.github.io/_pages/about.md

 # News
 * **08/20/2025**: Our paper "[MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines](https://arxiv.org/pdf/2409.15520)" has been accepted by [EMNLP](https://2025.emnlp.org/) Main 2025.
 See you in Suzhou, China!
 * **07/07/2025**: Our paper "[DEL: Context-Aware Dynamic Exit Layer for Efficient Self-Speculative Decoding](https://arxiv.org/abs/2504.05598)" has been accepted by [CoLM](https://colmweb.org/) 2025.
 See you in Montreal, Canada!
 * **05/19/2025**: Join Microsoft as a summer Research Intern in the Strategic Planning and Architecture (SPARC) group, working on LLM serving infrastructure for Azure.
-If you're in the Bay Area too, hit me up—always happy to hang or chat!
 * **05/15/2025**: Our paper "[KVPR: Efficient LLM Inference with I/O-Aware Partial KV Cache Recomputation](https://arxiv.org/abs/2411.17089)" has been accepted by [ACL](https://2025.aclweb.org/) Findings 2025.
 See you in Vienna, Austria!
 * **12/10/2024**: Our paper "KVPR: Efficient LLM Inference with I/O-Aware Partial KV Cache Recomputation" has been accepted by AAAI [SEAS](https://seasworkshop.github.io/aaai25/) workshop 2025.
 See you in Pennsylvania, USA!
 * **10/15/2024**: Our paper "[Enabling Resource-Efficient On-Device Fine-Tuning of LLMs Using Only Inference Engines](https://arxiv.org/pdf/2409.15520)" has been accepted by NeurIPS [ENLSP](https://neurips2024-enlsp.github.io/) workshop 2024.
 See you in Vancouver, Canada!